ajonauta/HeroProApp/Windows7/README.md

 * Rename the file ```index.html``` to ```heropro.html```

 ![](http://i.imgur.com/bS6xuPI.png)
-* Instert SD back on the camera
+* Insert SD back on the camera
 * Turn on wifi
 * Connect your PC to the GoPro Wifi
 * Wait 5 Seconds